 - 2002-2013: Computer Engineer, Space and Naval Warfare (SPAWAR) Systems Center Pacific (SSC PAC).
 Developed and implemented technical architectures and procedural guidance for the Commander, U.S. Pacific Fleet's geo-spatial situational awareness tools.
 Project management of several multi-million dollar technology implementation projects and upgrades to include secure LAN and WAN network transport involving mixed terrestrial and satellite based networks, application migration from legacy to current database technologies, and system virtualization.

-- 1992-present: Information Dominance Corps Naval Reserve Officer.
+- 1992-2014: Information Dominance Corps Naval Reserve Officer, Retired.
 Over twenty years of experience in the U.S. Navy as a submarine and intelligence officer.
-Currently assigned as the commanding officer of the Pacific Submarine Forces Intelligence detachment, Pearl Harbor, HI.

 - Association of Information Systems